 The promise of restoration was not for Israel alone.
 Jeremiah said, “But I will restore the fortunes of Moab in the days to come – declares the LORD.” and “But afterward I will restore the fortunes of the Ammonites – declare the LORD.” and “But in the days to come I will restore the fortunes of Elam – declares the LORD.”(Jeremiah 48:47, 49:6, 39 The Jewish Study Bible JPS Tanakh Translation.
 See also NKJV, RSV and Young’s Literal Translation.).
 Also Ezekiel tells us that all these other nations will be restored at the same time as Judah, "I will restore their fortunes - the fortunes of Sodom and her daughters and the fortunes of Samaria and her daughters - and your (Judah’s) fortunes along with theirs.”
 (Ezekiel 16:53 The Jewish Study Bible JPS Tanakh Translation.
 See also NKJV, RSV and Young’s Literal Translation.)

-Although ancient Israel fell from grace and lost their special relationship with God it will be restored when they accept Christ as their saviour and become part of his bride.
+Although ancient Israel fell from grace and lost their special relationship with God it will be restored when they accept Christ on an individual basis as their saviour and become part of his bride.
 For this to occur they will be resurrected back to physical life along with the rest of the world in the Great White Throne Judgment period when everyone, Jew and Gentile alike, will get the opportunity to accept Christ as their saviour , “Where there is neither Greek nor Jew, circumcision nor uncircumcision, Barbarian, Scythian, bond nor free: but Christ is all, and in all.”
 (Colossians 3:11).
 The prophesied restoration will occur as planned because God will prevail as the name implies.

 Messenger of the Covenant